BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 15
 - This is the first chapter that you hint at money being a potential issue for the hotel.
 This is something that was developed in the novel but it not present in this version.
 See my editor's note above.
 ### Chapter 16
 - This is a the first chapter where you fit the finances head on.
 However, as you will see from my editor's note, I think that you should make it clearer to the reader that money is an issue.
-I don't think that you need to say outright that finances are a problems in earlier chapters, but I do feel that you need to mention tw
+I don't think that you need to say outright that finances are a problems in earlier chapters, but I do feel that you need to mention two or three times that the hotel is struggling to break even.
+This will create a low level tension and then allow this chapter to have a greater impact.